 The benefits did, as hoped, bleed into daily life.
-On Sunday I was watching the episode of the new Zac Efron show where he visits a self sustaining intentional community of ex pats in Costa Rica.
-A man said “sometimes the problem is the solution,” and I thought about my writing and my phone.
-He was talking about human waste and fertilizing crops, but, it translates.
-If my problem is that I get sucked into my phone draining my time and focus to write (and here you can substitute anything in your life that is your true purpose that is thwarted by excess screen usage) then I can easily not turn the phone on every morning until I write the industry daily standard of one thousand words.
+On Sunday, I was watching the episode of the new Zac Efron show where he visits a self-sustaining intentional community of expats in Costa Rica.
+A man said, “sometimes the problem is the solution,” and I thought about my writing and my phone.
+He was talking about human waste and fertilizing crops, but it translates.
+If my problem is that I get sucked into my phone, draining my time and focus to write (and here you can substitute anything in your life that is your true purpose and is thwarted by excessive screen usage), then I can easily not turn the phone on every morning until I have written the industry daily standard of one thousand words.

 In the week that includes the detoxes, I write over seven thousand words of essays and two thousand words of articles (this one and the previous) by hand in a notebook.
-I start to turn the phone off by ten pm at night because it helps me relax.
+I start turning the phone off by ten pm at night because that helps me relax.
 Even if I’m still watching television, with the phone off, I actually watch the television.

 I sleep better.
 Once I complete these goals for the day, the rest of the day feels like it truly belongs to me.
 I feel like I can really enjoy it.

-I know this detox is more restrictive, which I deal with by not looking at the list of added restrictions until Friday night.
+I know the upcoming detox will be more restrictive, which I deal with by not looking at the list of added restrictions until Friday night.
 I know music will be out, so I listen to the new Taylor Swift while cooking on Friday afternoon.
 I recall that talking to people is out too, so, no errands.
 It’s going to be tricky to avoid talking to my neighbors.
-We’ve all grown friendly quarantining together.
+We’ve all grown friendly while quarantining together.

-Because I refuse to look at the list for level two all week, I am surprised and upset to see two of my favorite things in life – coffee and books – on the no list.
+Because I’ve refused to look at the list for level two all week, I am surprised and upset to see two of my favorite things in life—coffee and books—on the No list.

-I deluded myself.
-I didn’t spend as much time reading during level one as I thought I would but the idea that it isn’t an option is freaking me out.
+I’ve deluded myself.
+I didn’t spend as much time reading during level one as I thought I would, but the idea that it isn’t an option is freaking me out.
 Just like last week, I convince myself that I am going to have to spend Saturday staring at the wall.
 Friday night I have a friend over for dinner.
-We originally planned to order in but I cook instead, leaving two full sinks of dishes to give myself something to do the next day.
-A spice rack I ordered arrives as well, and I leave that project too.
+We originally planned to order in, but I cook instead, leaving two full sinks of dishes to give myself something to do the next day.
+A spice rack I ordered arrives as well, and I leave that project, too.

 The morning comes.
-I walk the dog, meditate, and eat oatmeal but I can’t wake up and have a low grade headache.
+I walk the dog, meditate, and eat oatmeal, but I can’t wake up and have a low grade headache.
 Caffeine.
 I climb back into bed and sleep until noon.
-I decide I hate detoxing off chemicals I’m not trying to quit.
-It reminds me of the dozens of times I quit drinking or adderall or weed only to return with a vengeance the next time I relapsed.
+I decide that I hate detoxing off chemicals I’m not trying to quit.
+It reminds me of the dozens of times I quit drinking or adderall or weed, only to return with a vengeance the next time I relapsed.